 The 4th, a 200-yard par three, is the club's best-known hole, called “Leg O’ Mutton”.
 The tee-shot is played to a raised green, with the railway line running the full length of the hole on the right and a meandering burn running diagonally from right to left.
 Do not try to bump and run your approach shot to the short par four 6th – the hidden burn runs across the front of the green.
 The 15th is a great par five, called “Homewards”.
 A blind tee shot needs to be struck slightly right of centre, providing a great chance to score well.
 The 18th is a lovely finishing hole – a tough dogleg to the right and the highest, double-tiered, green on the course.

 James W Finegan on the course: “The entire course lies neatly between the railway and the river and the sea… Many holes meander through inviting duneland, but equally many occupy less attractive ground, among them the famous and very much inland 4th… This highly penal if rather ordinary-looking hole demands a straight, solid strike.”
 From Where Golf is Great – the finest courses of Scotland and Ireland.
-One of the most enjoyable golf course books we’ve ever read.

 We recommend a visit to Castlerock as part of a triple deal (with Portstewart and Royal Portrush).
 In 2003, the actor Michael Douglas visited Castlerock and he loved the course – a fatal attraction, you might say!